Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector: Analysis and Results

-In order to have the best ratio of the expected effect with respect to the background, the lower integration limit $E_\mathrm{th}$ was optimized for different neutrino energies taking into account the decrease in the energy spectrum shape with the energy~(Figure~\ref{fig:2}).
-In the analysis, in addition to the 0.25~MeV threshold, the 3.0~MeV threshold was used for higher neutrino energies.
-The upper limits on neutrino and antineutrino fluences of different flavors normalized per single FRB are shown in Figure~\ref{fig:3}.
+The procedure was repeated for neutrino energies $E_{\nu}$ from 0.5~MeV to 15~MeV in increments of 0.5 MeV.
+In order to have the best ratio of the expected effect with respect to the background and taking into account the shape of the spectrum (Figure~\ref{fig:2}) in addition to the 0.25 MeV threshold, the 3.0 MeV threshold was used for higher neutrino energies.
+The upper limits on neutrino and antineutrino fluences of different flavors normalized per single FRB are shown in Figure ~\ref{fig:3}.
+The jump in the upper limit at energies above 7 MeV is associated with the inclusion of the above-mentioned 6.8~MeV event in the analysis.

 These are the first constraints on the MeV neutrino fluxes obtained from the neutrino-electron scattering reaction.
-The average radio fluence of the most intensive FRBs and the limits on the neutrino fluence shown in Figure~\ref{fig:3} allow us to obtain the limit on the ratio $(\Phi_\nu / \Phi_\mathrm{FRB})$ in $(\nu\cdot \rm{cm^{-2} / Jy\cdot ms})$ units.
+The average radio fluence of the most intensive FRBs and the limits on the neutrino fluence shown in Figure~\ref{fig:3} allow us to obtain the limit on the ratio $(\Phi_\nu / \Phi_\mathrm{FRB})$ in $(\nu~ \rm{cm^{-2} / Jy~ ms})$ units.

 Since there is no reliable model for the low-energy neutrino spectrum for FRBs, we perform calculations of neutrino emission from a supernova collapse~\cite{Tam2012,Luj2014,Mir2016}.
 Assuming quasi-thermal distributions~(\ref{eq:5}) with a mean energy $\langle E \rangle = 15.6$~MeV and the parameter $\alpha = 3$ and integrating over the analyzed electron recoil energy interval $0.25 - 15.0$~MeV, we get the limits on the total electron neutrino fluence per single FRB: $\Phi(\nu_e) \leq 3.69 \times 10^{10} \rm{cm^{-2}}$ (90\%~C.L.) that is about three times weaker than the limit obtained for monoenergetic neutrinos with the same energy.
 The values of the limits on other neutrino flavors obtained from the $(\nu,e)$-scattering channel, as well as from the IBD reaction for $\bar{\nu}_e$, are given in Table~\ref{tab:1}.